44 Thriving Biotech Startups (2023)

 Funding: $174.9M (Series B)

-What they do: Enveda Therapeutics is a biotech startup focused on the discovery and development of next-generation medicines using computational biology and machine learning.
+What they do: Enveda Biosciences is a biotech startup focused on the discovery and development of next-generation medicines using computational biology and machine learning.
 The company aims to identify novel biological pathways and drug targets to treat complex diseases such as cancer, autoimmune disorders, and neurodegenerative diseases.
 Its platform combines data from multiple sources, including genomics, proteomics, and metabolomics, to accelerate the drug discovery process and bring new therapies to patients faster.

 41. Redesign Science